 - 1. The Council shall be composed of all member countries or territories of the Union.
 The host country of the Congress shall serve as Chairman of the Council, which position shall be held by experts in the management of collegiate bodies with a thorough knowledge of Union rules. - 2.
-The first meeting of each Council shall be called during the course of the Congress by the Chairman.
-During this meeting a First and Second Vice-Chairman shall be elected.
+The first meeting of each Council shall be called during the course of the Congress by the Chairman to elect a First and Second Vice-Chairman.
 In the event that the country or territory designated as Chairman should waive its right to this position, it shall be filled by the First Vice-Chairman, in which case the Second Vice-Chairman shall become First Vice-Chairman and a new Second Vice-Chairman shall be elected from among the other Council members. - 3.
-Each member country or territory shall appoint its representative to the Council. - 4.
+This same first meeting of the Council shall elect its Management Committee, in accordance with Article 116, paragraph 2. - 4.
+Each member country or territory shall appoint its representative to the Council. - 5.
 The Council shall hold annual meetings at Union headquarters, called by its Chairman, through the General Secretariat.
 In exceptional cases, and without additional cost to the Union, the Council may hold its annual meeting in another city of any member country or territory.
 The Secretary General shall take part in debates at all Council meetings as a nonvoting member.

 The Council shall issue Rules of Procedure governing its operation.
-The rules set forth in the preceding articles pertaining to the functioning of the Congress shall also be applicable to the

-Council to the extent they are suitable, and the Chairman of the Council or, if applicable, the Vice-Chairman, shall be responsible for their correct interpretation and application.
+The rules set forth in the preceding articles pertaining to the functioning of the Congress shall also be applicable to the Council to the extent they are suitable, and the Chairman of the Congress or, if applicable, the Vice-Chairman, shall be responsible for their correct interpretation and application.